-The boundary is not sharply defined, since different molecules and atoms ionize at different energies.
+The boundary is not sharply defined since different molecules and atoms ionize at different energies.
 This is typical for electromagnetic waves.
-Among electromagnetic waves belong, in order of increasing frequency (energy) and decreasing wavelength: radio waves, microwaves, infrared radiation, visible light, ultraviolet radiation, X-rays and gamma rays.
+Among electromagnetic waves belong to increasing frequency (energy) and decreasing wavelength: radio waves, microwaves, infrared radiation, visible light, ultraviolet radiation, X-rays, and gamma rays.
 Gamma rays, X-rays, and the higher ultraviolet part of the spectrum are ionizing, whereas the lower ultraviolet, visible light (including laser light), infrared, microwaves, and radio waves are considered non-ionizing radiation.

 Forms of ionizing radiation

 - Directly ionizing.
-Charged particles (atomic nuclei, electrons, positrons, protons, muons, etc.) can ionize atoms directly by fundamental interaction through the Coulomb force if it carries sufficient kinetic energy.
+Charged particles (atomic nuclei, electrons, positrons, protons, muons, etc.) can ionize atoms directly through fundamental interaction through the Coulomb force if they carry sufficient kinetic energy.
 These particles must be moving at relativistic speeds to reach the required kinetic energy.
 Even photons (gamma rays and X-rays) can ionize atoms directly (despite they are electrically neutral) through the Photoelectric effect and the Compton effect, but secondary (indirect) ionization is much more significant.

 - Indirectly ionizing.
 Indirect ionizing radiation is electrically neutral particles and therefore does not interact strongly with matter.
 The bulk of the ionization effects are due to secondary ionizations.

 - Photon radiation (Gamma rays or X-rays).
-Photon radiation consist of high energy photons.
+Photon radiation consists of high-energy photons.
 These photons are particles/waves (Wave-Particle Duality) without rest mass or electrical charge.
-They can travel 10 meters or more in air.
-This is a long distance compared to alpha or beta particles.
+They can travel 10 meters or more in the air.
+This is long-distance compared to alpha or beta particles.
 However, gamma rays deposit less energy along their paths.
 Lead, water, and concrete stop gamma radiation.
-Photons (gamma rays and X-rays) can ionize atoms directly through the Photoelectric effect and the Compton effect, where the relatively energetic electron is produced.
-The secondary electron will go on to produce multiple ionization events, therefore the secondary (indirect) ionization is much more significant.
+Photons (gamma rays and X-rays) can ionize atoms directly through the Photoelectric and Compton effect, where the relatively energetic electron is produced.
+The secondary electron will go on to produce multiple ionization events.
+Therefore the secondary (indirect) ionization is much more significant.

 Shielding of Ionizing Radiation

-In fact in some cases an inappropriate shielding may even worsen the radiation situation instead of protecting people from the ionizing radiation.
-Basic factors, which have to be considered during proposal of radiation shielding, are:
+In fact, in some cases, inappropriate shielding may even worsen the radiation situation instead of protecting people from the ionizing radiation.
+Basic factors, which have to be considered during the proposal of radiation shielding, are:

 - Type of the ionizing radiation to be shielded